nextflow-io/nextflow/docs/awscloud.rst

 The above example shows the Docker data configuration for a 1000GB EBS data volume.
 See the `ECS Storage documentation <http://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-ami-storage-config.html>`_ for more details.

-.. warning:: Independently the amount of available storage, the maximum storage size of a single Docker container is, by default, 10GB.
-See `dm.basesize <https://docs.docker.com/engine/reference/commandline/dockerd/#dmbasesize>`_ for more details.
+.. warning:: The maximum storage size of a single Docker container is by default 10GB, independently the amount of data space available in the underlying volume (see `Base device size <https://docs.docker.com/engine/reference/commandline/dockerd/#dmbasesize>`_ for more details).

 You can verify the current setting by using this command::